EnzoAndree/Tutorial-GM-CRG/DeNovoAssembly.md

 ## Filter and merge of the reads

-PEAR is a program write in C, so this step will be very fast, first of all we need download and install the program following [this tutorial](http://sco.h-its.org/exelixis/web/software/pear/doc.html#installing) in summary you must type this:
+PEAR is a program write in C, so this step will be very fast (less than 40 minutes), first of all we need download and install the program following [this tutorial](http://sco.h-its.org/exelixis/web/software/pear/doc.html#installing) in summary you must type this:

 	mkdir $HOME/pear
 	git clone https://github.com/xflouris/PEAR.git